smallbard/SharpLogic/README.md

 ### Execution

-Facts, rules and queries are compiled to a byte code and executed by a virtual machine freely inspired by the Warren's Abstract Machine (principles are the same, opcode instructions are not and c# integration definitely impacts the design).
+Facts, rules and queries are compiled to a byte code and executed by a virtual machine freely inspired by the Warren's Abstract Machine : principles are the same, opcode instructions are not and c# integration definitely impacts the design.

 Queries are lazy evaluated, so you are free to generate infinite results : next solution is determined when MoveNext is called on the enumerator (queries implement IEnumerable\<T\>).

+_Logic_ is thread safe : multiple queries can run at the same time on one instance of _Logic_.
+Even when dynamic clause assertions are used (_p.Asserta_ and _p.Assertz_).

 ## Supported predicates and operators